apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies if a replica assuming this role is permitted to vote.
+<p>Votable indicates whether a replica with this role is allowed to vote.
-This field is immutable once set.</p>
+Cannot be updated.</p>
 </td>
 </tr>
 </tbody>